mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 It consists of three components.

 - `serviceDevelopersIdentifier` (optional) - When set, the REST service is only available to the developers listed.
-- `hostAndPortIdentifier` (optional) - When set, the access to the REST service is limited to the given host and port.
 - `requestPathIdentifier` - The URL context root path the REST service will be served from.

 In many cases setting the `requestPathIdentifier` will be sufficient.

-The `hostAndPortIdentifier` only needs to be set if a REST service should only be made available through access via a specific host, like `localhost` when the MySQL Router is co-located with the client application.

 The `serviceDevelopersIdentifier` will be set automatically when a REST service is cloned for development by a given developer.
 Should such a REST service be made available to more developers, the list of developers can be extended via an [`ALTER REST SERVICE`](#alter-rest-service) command.